jefeish/demo-days-21_IaC-in-github/README.md

 This repository contains the code to build a **Terraform** based, **Hubot** supported, **self-services** IaC setup, on **multiple cloud** environments (Azure, AWS).

-It it meant as an example of what we do in GitHub (at a larger scale).
+It is meant as an example of what we do in GitHub (at a larger scale).

 See the picture below for the workflow overview.